 • That identifier is used to process personal data or track behaviour across sessions or sites.

 If your analytics tool collects no personal data, sets no cookies, and creates no cross-session identifiers, it falls outside the scope of both laws entirely.
-There is nothing to consent to.
+There is nothing to consent to — and therefore no legal basis for requiring a banner.

 Japan’s PIPA and the 2022 Amendments